harsdua/chatroom-sockets/README.md

 # chatroom-sockets
+Simulation of a chatroom using linux socket programming implemented in C++

 Compile by typing "make" in a terminal targetting the server source code folder Then launch the server with the following command "./server port"; where port is free port like 8080